bluehabit/BlogPosts/CSS/CSS Only Animations.md

 }
 ```

 Much more pleasant on the eyes.
+Lets take a look at the finished example: http://codepen.io/bluehabit/pen/OpKWyQ

 ### Examples Built with this Framework

 Now that you understand the basic framework, lets take a look at some finished examples to see what we can accomplish with it.
-Notice how many applications that we have, and while these examples may have been beautified to be visually pleasing the underlying foundation remains the same.
+Notice how many different types of components we have.
+While these examples may appear quite different and have been beautified to be visually pleasing, the underlying foundation remains the same.

 ### State & Class Selectors